Mining Architectural Information: A Systematic Mapping Study: Results

 \textbf{Architectural information classification} refers to the approaches that mine architectural information based on classification techniques.
-Architectural information classification based approaches are the most frequently 56.2\% (50 out of 89) used approaches in mining architectural information.
+Architectural information classification-based approaches are the most frequently 56.2\% (50 out of 95) used approaches in mining architectural information.
 Classification techniques learn from the data input provided to them and then use this learning to classify new observations \citep{kotsiantis2006machine}.
-There are two types of architectural information classification based approaches that were employed in the selected studies: binary classification based approaches (e.g., {[S6]}{[S48]}{[S59]}) and multi-class classification based approaches (e.g., {[S40]}{[S41]}{[S76]}{[S79]}).
-Architectural information classification based approaches are applied either automatically (see Table \ref{SammazationOf_Autom_Approaches}), semi-automatically (see Table \ref{SammazationOfSemi-Autom_Approaches}), or manually (see Table \ref{SammazationOfManual_Approaches}).
-For example, in {[S40]}, Mondal \textit{et al.} proposed an approach named Archinet for mining and classifying architectural changes from code and commit messages in GitHub.
+There are two types of architectural information classification-based approaches that were employed in the selected studies: binary classification-based approaches (e.g., {[S6]}{[S48]}{[S59]}) and multi-class classification-based approaches (e.g., {[S40]}{[S76]}{[S79]}).
+Architectural information classification-based approaches are applied either automatically, semi-automatically, or manually (see the Automatic Approaches, Semi-automatic Approaches, and Manual Approaches sheets in the Supplementary Material \citep{dataset}).
+For example, in {[S40]}, Mondal et al. proposed an approach named Archinet for mining and classifying architectural changes from code and commit messages in GitHub.
 Specifically, they formulated this problem as a multi-class classification task that automatically classifies architectural changes into four categories.
-In {[S6]}, Bi \textit{et al.} developed a semi-automatic dictionary-based mining approach to extract Quality Attribute (QA) and Architectural Tactic (AT) related discussions in Stack Overflow (SO) posts.
+In {[S6]}, Bi et al. developed a semi-automatic dictionary-based mining approach to extract QAs and Architectural Tactic (AT) related discussions in Stack Overflow (SO) posts.
 They formulated this problem as a binary classification task, which automatically identifies QA-AT related discussions from SO posts.
 Then the authors went on to manually structure the design relationships between QAs and ATs used in practice, and build a knowledge base of how developers use ATs with respect to QA concerns.
-In {[S6]}, Malavolta \textit{et al}. employed a manual approach (i.e., qualitative analysis) to mine and elicit evidence-based architectural guidelines for open-source ROS-based software from GitHub, BitBucket, and GitLab.
+The proposed approach achieved good performance and F-measure.
+In {[S6]}, Malavolta et al. employed a manual approach (i.e., qualitative analysis) to mine and elicit evidence-based architectural guidelines for open-source ROS-based software from GitHub, BitBucket, and GitLab.
 Their qualitative data analysis yielded 39 guidelines for architecting robotics software, which can be used by roboticists to architect their systems to achieve particular quality requirements.